sagoresarker/ip-whitelist-blacklist-kong-plugin/README.md

-## Issues
+## Issues (fixed in the previous commit)

 In this project i implemented a kong plugin which controll the ip whitelisting, blacklisting.
 But I faced a issue repeatedly and could not manage to solve it properly.

 The issue i faced during the r&d was,